 - PI Sabharwal and his co-authors were awarded Communications Theory Advances Award for their paper “Experiment-Driven Characterization of Full-duplex Wireless Systems,” IEEE Transactions on Wireless Communications, Vol. 11, No. 12, pp. 4296-4307, December 2012 (Awarded to a paper published in last 15 years in any of the communications theory venues, like ACM Test-of-time award).

-- PI Sabharwal was awarded Jack Neubauer Memorial Award for his paper “A Design and Characterization of a Full-Duplex Multiantenna System for WiFi Networks,” IEEE Transactions on Vehicular Technology, March 2014 (Best Systems Paper in last 5 years).
+- PI Sabharwal and his co-authors was awarded Jack Neubauer Memorial Award for their paper “A Design and Characterization of a Full-Duplex Multiantenna System for WiFi Networks,” IEEE Transactions on Vehicular Technology, March 2014 (Best Systems Paper in last 5 years).

 - PI Knightly gave the Keynote Address at IEEE INFOCOM in May 2017, titled “Scaling Wireless for Next Generation Transformative Applications“.

 - PI Knightly gave a Keynote Address at IEEE Communications Society’s Wireless Days Conference in March 2017, titled “Scaling Wi-Fi for Next Generation Applications.”

 - PI Sabharwal was an invited speaker at IPAM workshop at UCLA on next-generation wireless networks and spoke on “Massive MIMO Full-duplex: Theory and Experiments.”

 - PI Diggavi visited PI Shroff at OSU in June 2017 and initiated collaboration involving scheduling problems with multiple full-duplex antennas.